-The CET will monitor compliance with codes of practice that the Authority introduces in line with its risk-based intelligence led approach, where a breach of the code is detected this will be logged utilising the intelligence reporting system and will be shared with the RPT for consideration of management interventions.
+The CET will monitor compliance with 6 codes of practice that the Authority has introduced in line with its risk-based intelligence led approach, where a breach of the code is detected this will be logged utilising the intelligence reporting system and will be shared with the RPT for consideration of management interventions.
 The CET will also continue to collect key monitoring data for example fishing vessel sightings and inspection reports which will support the successful monitoring of Codes of Practice.
 The CET will also look to engage and communicate codes of practice with the industry in key areas.
+For more information on the Southern IFCA codes of practice: All Regulations: Southern IFCA (southern-ifca.gov.uk)